 The theme tune of this movie is simply magnificent, played by twangy-guitar ace Duane Eddy, and it rightly outlived this little Columbia teenage angst flick.

 A cameo was written into the film for Eddy, but he’s most prominent miming the melody of this otherwise string-drenched tune solely on the bass strings of his guitar in an assembly hall populated by cavorting teenagers.

-The film was given street credibility by the starring presence of American Bandstand host (and teen idol) Dick Clark as the new ex-football star high school teacher in town, who is still haunted by a tragic event in his past.
+The film was given street credibility by the starring presence of American Bandstand host (and teen idol) Dick Clark as Neil Hendry, the new ex-football star teacher at Harrison High School, who is still haunted by a tragic event in his past.
+Hendry takes an interest in the personal problems of his pupils, despite frowns from Principal Donlan (Wendell Holmes).
 Unfortunately, Clark proved to be no thespian.

 At the helm was superior cult director Paul Wendkos, perhaps best-remembered for Gidget (1959).